 What type of galleries are chosen to exhibit, and why?

-sized galleries.
-To draw a comparison with the world of the cinema, I’d call them “galeries d’auteur”, by which I mean that, just like a film d’auteur (an arthouse movie), these galleries have their own unique editorial line and represent artists who deserve to be discovered or rediscovered, despite not being in the top 50 star artists you see everywhere.
+The fair blends blue-chip galleries with small and medium-sized galleries.
+These galleries have their own unique editorial line and represent artists who deserve to be discovered or rediscovered, despite not being in the top 50 star artists you see everywhere.

 What is the price range of pieces?
 Who is the average buyer?